 Plaintiffs are committed to obtaining justice in their long-running lawsuit alleging a racially hostile work environment.
 Evidence includes nooses at their workstations when they came to work, racist symbols and graffiti displayed openly throughout their workplace, including on t-shirts, headbands, tattoos, toolboxes and in bathrooms, and racial slurs.
 Plaintiffs testified that they were menaced with nooses, including by a supervisor, were addressed as “boy,” referred to as “n*gger” and were shown a video of white people dancing to Johnny Rebel singing “N*gger Hatin’ Me,” among other racist behavior.
 And many allege they were treated differently than their white peers when it came to being monitored.
 A summary of the conduct the district court found supported Plaintiffs’ right to a jury trial can be found here.

-This racism was supported in part with taxpayer dollars.
+This racism was supported with taxpayer dollars.

 Plaintiffs allege that NNI was well-aware of an ongoing hostile environment.
 NNI received no less than 15 written and 11 oral complaints about a single Foreman, who is alleged to have harassed several dozen African-American employees.
 According to the lawsuit, the Foreman, whose last name is Jackson, was referred to by his white peers affectionately as “General Jackson.”
 Confederate General “Stonewall” Jackson is revered among apologists for slavery.
 The company promoted “General” Jackson to Interim Superintendent.
 He testified that the company offered to promote him permanently to Superintendent, but he chose to retire.